laesetuc/minui-scummvm/README.md

 - NextUI suspend and sleep is working - power button behaves as per normal.
 - CPU is set to Powersave by default, to overcome choppy audio
 - Use NextUI Menu > Emulator > RetroPad mapping to remap buttons to ScummVM/mouse/keyboard controls
+- Use the NextUI menu to quit.
+The 'Quit' function from the ScummVM launcher causes NextUI to hang for some reason.
+-
 - pablodaniel : you can avoid music crackling if you set a fixed cpu speed in the nextui frontend menu, either powersave or normal
 - pablodaniel : emulator options > timing > framerate cap to 60 hz also seems to help with the crackling